angular/angular/aio/content/guide/http.md

 </div>

+## Notes

+You need to unsubscribe in OnDestroy lifecycle hook, even though the client has an unsubscribe mechanism under the hood

 ### Configuring custom cookie/header names

 If your backend service uses different names for the XSRF token cookie or header,